vinhta1/Obsidian-Repository/SCCoM/Jukebox.md

 	- Acoustic version of fight music.
 Maybe when things go wrong, or when Jerri's fighting herself.
 ## Confronting Her Past
 - [Beyoncé - DAUGHTER](https://youtu.be/cjeC0zNqigo?si=lvs_-eIdggFxh1rT)
+	- Reminds me of the inability to escape one's true identity, one's history, one's mythos.
+Killing someone who pissed you off, and feeling torn about where the fury came from.
 -
 ## Scene Specific
 - [Rebecca Black - Do You?](https://www.youtube.com/watch?v=YPDARrwrdMM)